eckast161/MACE/README.md

 # MACE
-MACE implementation for lattice system with local decay.
+MACE implementation for a lattice system with dipolar interactions.